NHSDigital/dtos-cohort-manager/tests/IntegrationTests/README.md

     ```

 3. **Set Up Configuration**:
-    - Rename the `appsettings.json.template` in IntegrationTests/Config to `appsettings.json`.
+    - Rename the `appsettings.json.template` in config folder to `appsettings.json`.
     - Fill in the required configuration values in `appsettings.json`.

 4. **Place Test Files**: